pythonai200425/pages_ai/f_reinforcement/gitleaks.md

 --rm remove the docker container after the scan

 ❌ Can Docker scan a GitHub repo without cloning?
+No

-❌ No
+❌ You cannot run Gitleaks on a GitHub folder without cloning it

 ## macOS